shbisson/OverPutney/README.md

 * Uses [requests](https://pypi.org/project/requests/) for API calls.
 * Uses [Chromedriver](https://chromedriver.chromium.org/) for headless web browsing.
 * Builds on a running [Piaware](https://flightaware.com/adsb/piaware/build) Raspberry Pi-based ADS-B receiver and decoder with MLAT support, with web server and local databases.

+## Notes

+Add your Twitter keys and location in lat/long to `config` and rename as `config.ini` before running.
+The `./runbot.sh` script will launch the looping script `run_tracker.sh` (which ensures the tracker python code is running) as a background task with no interaction.
+Use `tail -f nohup.out` to monitor operations. `pkill -f tracker` will shut down the bot.

 ## Forked from the [AboveTustin](https://github.com/kevinabrandon/AboveTustin) code written by
 * [Kevin Brandon](https://github.com/kevinabrandon)